By Celia Coates

 “Brahma put its eternal spirit into all of creation.
 The eternal spirit takes no form but is expressed by the life in any form.
 The individual spirit of a creature is always connected to the original, omnipresent, eternal spirit. “

 In modern Western cultures we rarely acknowledge the presence of the spiritual dimensions and we diminish, or “normalize,” the transcendent aspects of life.
-We’ve made “namaste” a simple, common greeting, and we’ve turned the ancient spiritual practices of yoga into physical stress reduction and body-enhancing exercises.
+We’ve made “namaste” a simple, common greeting, and we’ve also diminished the ancient spiritual practices of yoga by turning them into mere physical stress reduction and body-enhancing exercises.

 “The gesture Namaste represents the belief that there is a Divine spark within each of us that is located in the heart chakra.
 The gesture is an acknowledgement of the soul in one by the soul in another.”